Clock Factorized Quantum Monte Carlo Method for Long-range Interacting Systems: clock sampling for proposed updates

-In this subsection, we present an event-based sampling process for determining the fate of the attempted update, which substantially reduces the computational overhead arising from long-range interactions.
+In this subsection, we present a \textit{recursive clock sampling} process for determining the fate of the attempted update, which substantially reduces the computational overhead arising from long-range interactions.
 This sampling process is previously referred to as the clock technique and has been employed in designing efficient algorithms for long-range classical models~\cite{PhysRevE.99.010105}.
-We further elaborate on the event-based sampling scheme in this paper and successfully extend it to long-range interacting quantum models.
-Rather than employing the Metropolis filter with only binary outcomes (acceptance or rejection), the event-based sampling scheme determines an update's fate using the factorized Metropolis filter by sampling from a probability distribution of events.
-These events describe the possible outcomes of the factorized Metropolis filter.
+We further elaborate on the clock sampling scheme in this paper and successfully extend it to long-range interacting quantum models.
+Rather than employing the Metropolis filter with only binary outcomes (acceptance or rejection), the clock sampling scheme determines an update's fate using the factorized Metropolis filter by sampling from a probability distribution of clocks.
+These clocks describe the possible outcomes of the factorized Metropolis filter.
 They are efficiently sampled by formulating them into a tree-like data structure, enabling the sampling process to be largely configuration-independent and circumventing costly energy evaluations.

-In the remainder of this section, we elucidate the event-based sampling scheme for proposed updates within the PIMC framework.
+In the remainder of this section, we elucidate the recursive clock sampling scheme for proposed updates within the PIMC framework.
 To simplify the explanation, let us consider a local update on the $i$-th worldline in a long-range interacting quantum system that only changes the configuration's diagonal potential energy.
 The acceptance probability of the update is governed by the factorized Metropolis filter,

 where $P_j\equiv\exp\left(- \left[\Delta U_{j}\right]^+\right)$ is the $j$-th factor defined as the probability of the update being accepted by the $j$-th energy difference $\Delta U_j$.
 Here, $j = 1,2,\dots N-1$ represents the indices of the neighboring worldlines that interact with the $i$-th worldline, and $\Delta U_j$ denotes the corresponding energy changes induced by the update.